eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 * Detailed and well-formed README.md with example explanation.
 * Example structured in applications, stopped by ``SIGTERM`` signal.

+Please refactor the examples in your project to match the new format.

 `Hello World <https://github.com/eProsima/Fast-DDS/tree/master/examples/cpp/hello_world>`_
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""